 So now we have our classroom rules.
 Let’s talk about procedures, procedures, procedures!
 Procedures need to be modeled EXPLICITLY in order for students to understand and know their expectations.
 Think about how you want your classroom to be run.
 For example, how do I envision how students will use the bathroom or get a new pencil.
 Let’s think through the bathroom expectation.
 As stated earlier, ALWAYS have high expectations and that goes for anything and everything.
 You want to set an expectation for how it will look and sound when students use the bathroom.
 When you know how you want this to look, you must model it for the students.
 If you expect that students use a hand signal to go the bathroom, uphold it and make sure they do that EVERY TIME.
 If Johnny needs to go to the bathroom and uses the signal but then Katie needs to go and doesn’t and just gets up, what would you do?
 If you don’t hold every student to the same standard, then they won’t follow the expectations.
 It gets exhausting and patience is tested and it takes practice and more practice and then more and more practice but you must stand strong.
 Check out these editable classroom procedure posters to fit all your needs!

 By spending ample time at the beginning of the year thinking and planning these rules and expectations out, it can greatly reduce stress and worry for the remainder of your school year.
 Use THIS checklist to make sure you haven’t forgotten a thing!
 All of this will help you have a classroom that is a comfortable environment in which students THRIVE.
 Remember LOVE them first, teach them expectations, and then everything else comes easy!

-These are just a few of the things I cover in my Back to School Teacher Guide.
+These are just a few of the things I cover in my Beginning of the Year Teacher Survival Guide.
 I go over in extensive detail how I successfully set up the classroom and go through how I teach all my procedures.
 You’ll learn how to successfully set up your classroom community, classroom set up, and classroom management!